superdesk/superdesk-client-core/e2e/README-PROTRACTOR.md

 webdriver-manager only supports chrome <114 - https://github.com/angular/protractor/issues/5563

-To use newer chrome versions, set `CHROME_BIN` and `CHROMEWEBDRIVER` environment variables.
+To use newer chrome versions, set `CHROME_BIN` and `CHROMEWEBDRIVER`(should point to folder where `chromedriver` file is located) environment variables.
 Use [Chrome for testing](https://developer.chrome.com/blog/chrome-for-testing) project to download desired chrome version and driver.